MicrosoftDocs/power-platform/power-platform/guidance/case-studies/boost-efficiency-experience-case-study.md

 ---
 title: Boost team efficiency and customer experience with Power Automate and generative AI
-description: Learn about how A1 Inteligencia em Viagens boosted team efficiency & customer experience with Power Automate and generative AI
+description: Learn about how A1 Inteligencia em Viagens boosted team efficiency and customer experience with Power Automate and generative AI.
 author: robstand
 ms.author: sashi
 ms.topic: overview